 Use of hairstyling tools is quite common these days.
 Women with curly, or even wavy, hair don’t step out of house without getting rid of every single wave in their locks.
 Dead straight hair may look good but do you know by doing so you are risking your hair quality.
 Heat from hair styling tools like blow dryers, flat irons and curling rods remove moisture from your hair, causing your locks to become dry and brittle, prone to breakage.
 This heat also damages the hair follicles, affecting their ability to grow healthy hair.

 Reversal through healthy hair care does take time, but in the end the dedication and commitment is often worth it.
 Follow these tips for a few months and restore a fuller head of healthy hair, free of damage.

 If trauma of traction alopecia has permanently damaged the hair follicles, they may not be able to produce hair any more.
 In case of permanent hair loss, a hair transplant surgery may be worth considering.
-At Hair Transplant Dubai Clinic we treat individuals with Traction Alopecia as well.
+At Hair Transplant in Dubai Clinic we treat individuals with Traction Alopecia as well.

 If you are interested in a procedure, feel free to contact us now.
 Fill the form below and earn a FREE CONSULTATION.